alpine tycoon game Above the Snow ...

 What is Above the Snow?

 Above the Snow is a management and strategy game set in a snow-covered alpine environment.
-Rock Paper Shotgun described it as asking how many "pampered hikers" you can keep from freezing, which tells you a lot about the tone.
-This is not a pure survival game where you're fighting the mountain.
+The central challenge is keeping paying hikers from freezing while running a profitable mountain resort.
+This isn't a pure survival game where you're fighting the mountain.
 You're running a business on the mountain, and the mountain will absolutely ruin that business if you let it.

-The game falls into the management, strategy, and story-rich genres according to its official listing.
-That story-rich tag is worth paying attention to, because it suggests the game isn't purely a numbers exercise.
-There's presumably a narrative layer underneath the resort economics.
+The game sits at the intersection of management, strategy, and narrative-driven gameplay.
+That story-rich classification is worth noting, because it signals the game isn't purely a numbers exercise.
+There's a narrative layer underneath the resort economics that shapes how scenarios unfold.

 How does the core loop work?